dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 The challenge is to verify that your testing utility reports failures correctly.
 In frameworks that report a failure by throwing an exception, you could catch the exception and assert on it.
-But GoogleTest doesn't use exceptions, so how do we test that a piece of code generates an expected failure?
+But GoogleTest doesn'type use exceptions, so how do we test that a piece of code generates an expected failure?

 `"gtest/gtest-spi.h"` contains some constructs to do this.